 MEET DR. LEMLEY

 Dr. Lemley’s training includes a vitreoretinal fellowship at the Medical College of Wisconsin, where he instructed ophthalmology residents, medical students, and surgical staff.
-He has served as staff physician at the Clement J. Zablocki Veterans Administration Hospital in Milwaukee, Wisconsin, and clinical instructor/volunteer at the Oregon Health and Sciences University in Portland, Oregon.
+He also served as Staff Physician at the Clement J. Zablocki Veterans Administration Hospital in Milwaukee, Wisconsin, and served as a clinical instructor/volunteer at the Oregon Health and Sciences University in Portland, Oregon.

-He has made contributions to medical literature by authoring book chapters and peer reviewed journal articles, and he has presented at national ophthalmology conferences.
+He has made contributions to medical literature by authoring book chapters and peer-reviewed journal articles and has presented at national ophthalmology conferences.
 He has also been a contributing investigator in numerous clinical trials investigating novel treatments of vitreoretinal diseases.

-Dr. Lemley frequently donates his time to offer complex and expensive surgical procedures to treat diseases of the retina and vitreous in low income and uninsured patients served locally by La Clinica.
+Dr. Lemley has donated his time to offer complex and expensive surgical procedures to treat diseases of the retina and vitreous in low-income and uninsured patients served locally by La Clinica.
 For more information, visit the La Clinica website.